-SEEA1 requires the integration of substantial and diverse data.
+SEEA requires the integration of substantial and diverse data.
 These include geospatial and other data not originally designed for statistical purposes, whose use is necessary for spatial modeling, which has proven challenging for some National Statistics Offices (NSOs) to implement.
-A variety of ecosystem service modeling platforms have been built over the last 15 years to meet various user demands,2 as have numerous data viewers and dashboards, but their development has been uncoordinated.
+A variety of ecosystem service modeling platforms have been built over the last 15 years to meet various user demands,1 as have numerous data viewers and dashboards, but their development has been uncoordinated.

 These platforms often duplicate efforts, rely on data that are siloed, and rarely effectively reuse the knowledge gained from past modeling efforts.
-This document addresses the various challenges surrounding SEEA data and model interoperability, and describes a strategy for overcoming these interoperability challenges, with the target audience being NSOs, scientific data providers, and modelers.
-It draws on the experience of the Artificial Intelligence for Environment & Sustainability (ARIES) Project, which provides a feasible approach to make scientific data and models produced by diverse groups interoperable, rather than prescribing a particular modeling approach for each ecosystem service.3
+This document addresses the various challenges surrounding SEEA data and model interoperability, and a strategy for overcoming these interoperability challenges, with the audience being NSOs, data providers, and modelers.
+It draws on the experience of the Artificial Intelligence for Environment & Sustainability (ARIES) Project, which provides a feasible approach to make scientific data and models produced by diverse groups interoperable, rather than prescribing a particular modeling approach for each ecosystem service.2

 A variety of initiatives have emerged in recent years that propose paths forward from the status quo.
 For example, the FAIR Principles propose steps to make data Findable, Accessible, Interoperable, and Reusable by both human users and by computers, which could automate modeling workflows.
-Interoperability is defined as "the ability of data or tools from non-cooperating resources to integrate or work together with minimal effort."
-While the Open Science movement has succeeded in making data and code more Findable and Accessible through public data and code repositories, such repositories still typically struggle to achieve Interoperability and Reusability, and the global statistical community has recognized this challenge.
-Following production of a 2018 guide on data interoperability for the international development community, the U.N.
-Statistics Division (UNSD) Working Group on Open Data has added a workstream on data interoperability, the U.N.
-Global Statistical Geospatial Framework has identified statistical and geospatial interoperability as one of its five Principles, and the intergovernmental Group on Earth Observations (GEO) Earth Observation for Ecosystem
+Interoperability is defined as "the ability of data or tools from non-cooperating resources to integrate or work together with minimal effort."3 While the Open Science movement has succeeded in making data and code more Findable and Accessible through public data and code repositories, such repositories still typically struggle to achieve Interoperability and Reusability, and the global statistical community has recognized this challenge.

+Following production of a 2018 guide on data interoperability for the development sector,4 the UNSD Working Group on Open Data has added a workstream on data interoperability,5 the U.N.
+Global Statistical Geospatial Framework has identified statistical and geospatial interoperability as one of its five Principles,6 and the Global Group on Earth Observations' Earth Observation for Ecosystem Accounting (EO4EA) Initiative has begun development of a consensus document on "Ecosystem Accounts-Ready Data" that acknowledges a key role for the FAIR Principles.7 Finally, data cubes, defined by OECD as a "multi-dimensional structure for storing statistical information" have gained popularity in the statistical community as a more consistently